shalbhav/python/anagram/README.md

 ```

 Let's find out which pair of consecutive letters are the least occurring and most occurring.
-If we sort the DataFrame we can also see the most common and least common bi-grams as computed from the dictionary file we are using.
+If we sort the DataFrame we can also see the most common and least common bi-grams as computed from our dictionary file.

 ```
 In [25]: df[df.values == 1]